faizaslam11/speech_recog/README.md

 ## 📚  Description

-   Voice search Assistant in Python with easy coding!
+   Voice search Assistant in Python with easy coding!!

 ## 🚀 Technology used